Podcast Pulse: The Best Audio Journalism

 headphones

 Podcasts have a reputation for being low-effort, just some friends hanging out and goofing around in front of their microphones.
-But with some shows, that couldn’t be further from the truth.
+But on some shows, that couldn’t be further from the truth.

 As podcasting has grown as a medium, so has audio journalism – you can listen to everything from breezy daily news podcasts to deep-dive, heavily reported stories.
 If you’re looking for something to really sink your teeth into, here are some podcasts featuring the best audio journalism in the business.